apoapse1/somnium-fur-enderal/source/2_Gameplay.rst

 Take, for instance, guns.
 Somnium adds a vast array of firearms for the character to wield, and these require ammunition to be loaded for use.
 Most modern games use the **'R'** key to reload their firearms; this has become an assumed norm.
 But in Enderal, Skyrim, and most other Bethesda games, the **'R'** key is used to draw and stow weapons.
 We decided that having the **'R'** key control reload was more important than drawing/stowing, and so the vanilla keybind needed to be changed (it is now bound to the **'T'** key).

-The controls for Somnium were decided after some playtesting with various control-schemes, and we ended up with what we felt was the most comfortable blend of expectation and function that we could find.
+The controls for Somnium were decided after significant playtesting and deliberation, and we ended up with what we felt was the most comfortable blend of expectation and function that we could find.

 The image below shows the default control set-up for Somnium.